Accessibility Considerations

 All course syllabi must include a statement on accommodating disabilities.

-Westchester Community College (WCC) is committed to creating a learning environment that meets the needs of its diverse student body.
-If a student has a documented disability, it is the student’s responsibility to self-identify by signing up through the Disability Services Office (DSO) online at https://www.sunywcc.edu/student-services/disability-services/request-for-referrals-to-faculty-for-modifications-in-testing-for-online-evening-and-off-campus-courses/ Once signed up for accommodations, the DSO will notify faculty via email.
+SUNY Westchester Community College (SUNY WCC) is committed to creating a learning environment that meets the needs of its diverse student body.
+If a student has a documented disability, it is the student’s responsibility to self-identify by signing up through Accessibility Services online at https://www.sunywcc.edu/student-services/accessibility-services/ Once signed up for accommodations, Accessibility Services will notify faculty via email.
 Extended time testing accommodations will be provided by professors remotely.
-Specialized testing accommodations, such as reader or scribe will be handled through the DSO.
-To access these specialized accommodations, the student must complete a Testing Accommodations Request form online at https://www.sunywcc.edu/student-services/disability-services/online-testing-accommodations-request/ no later than three business days before the quiz/exam date to allow for accommodations to be arranged with the DSO.
+Specialized testing accommodations, such as a reader or a scribe will be handled through the Accessibility Services.

-For more information regarding accommodations offered at WCC, you may visit the Disability Services Office Website at https://www.sunywcc.edu/disabilityservices.
-If you have any questions, please email disability.services@sunywcc.edu
+For more information regarding accommodations offered at WCC, you may visit the Accessibility Services website at https://www.sunywcc.edu/accessibility-services.
+If you have any questions, please email accessibility.services@sunywcc.edu

 - Make sure modules and files are labeled appropriately and are informative: Week One, Week Two, Discussion, Homework.